 2. Recreational Rider, rides once or twice a week, we recommends to have at least quarterly tune-up and weekly check ups

 3. Light Rider, rides once or twice a month, we recommends to have at least half-yearly tune-up and monthly check ups

 Check and maintain your Pedal Assist Electric Bicycle periodically to ensure smooth and safe riding.

-Clean the exterior with damp clothes and wipe clean.
 Do not spray with water.

 Store the bicycle in the cool and dry place.

 Before riding, check that all the safety pins are well secured, all mechanical and electrical components are functioning properly.
 Ensure the brakes are functioning well and the tires properly inflated.